-The calculation and application of time served, earned work, and good conduct credits and the resulting initial parole eligibility date is a function of SCDC.
+The calculation and application of time served and earned work credits and the resulting initial parole eligibility date is a function of SCDC.

-Credit for time served, earned work credits, and good conduct credits are applied by SCDC and factored into parole eligibility.
+Credit for time served and earned work credits are applied by SCDC and factored into parole eligibility.